glfw/glfw/README.md

  - Added the `GLFW_BUILD_DOCS` CMake option for controlling whether the documentation is built
+ - Added the `_GLFW_USE_CONFIG_H` configuration macro for controlling whether to include the configuration header
  - Renamed configuration header to `glfw_config.h` to avoid conflicts
  - Bugfix: The `glfw3.pc` file did not respect the `LIB_SUFFIX` CMake option
  - Bugfix: The `joysticks` test would segfault if a controller had no axes